awabkb/Screen-Recording-Sharing/README.md

 # Features

-This project allows users to record and share their screen without need to download or install any proram, directly from the browser.
+This project allows users to record and share their screen and voice without need to download or install any program, directly from the browser.

 # Demo